 The resources allocated within this goal were both ongoing funding budgeted under the LEA's LCFF and One Time money allocated under state and federal program sources.
-The most significant and material difference was that some staff positions went unfilled.
-2.1 Could not fill 1 FTE MTSS Position
+The most significant and material difference was that some staff positions went unfilled and the principal on special assignment left the LEA in November.
+The LEA may choose in the next school year to either increase or improve current actions and services as listed under Goal #2 of this annual update or seek to include new actions under this plan.